 Our Top Picks For DFS Pick’em

-You can find out more on how DFS fantasy props/pick’em work below.
+You can find out more about how DFS fantasy props/pick’em work below.
 We’ll also give you our top picks for fantasy apps with these game types, including the following:

 Top Sign-Up Bonuses At Daily Fantasy Pick’em Sites